anantjoshi97/website/_posts/2020-08-24-grad-application-steps.md

 <h2 id="exams"> GRE and TOEFL </h2>

-To keep the length of the current article short, this part has been delegated to a different article.
+To keep the length of the current article short, this part has been delegated to a different <a href="{{ '/posts/2020/08/24/grad-application-exams.html' | relative_url }}">article</a>.

 <h2 id="shortlisting">Shortlisting Programmes and Professors</h2>